-The internet is rife with smart people making good arguments about why to use the Eisenhower Matrix.
+The internet is rife with smart people making good arguments about why to use the Eisenhower Matrix (also referred to as "Covey Quadrants").
 They say it offers a practical way to break down an ambiguous list of tasks.
 They say that it allows us to work on more of what matters.
 And that's where the agreement ends.
 After presenting the Eisenhower Matrix as a paradigm for organization, each source veers off into its own exploration of how to apply the idea.
 Many advocates for the Eisenhower Matrix don't even attempt to get specific about how you'd use it.

 For me, this was a problem, because my day job as the CEO of three products requires me to constantly make decisions about where to focus.
 The paradigm of using "Importance" and "Urgency" to sort tasks sounded like exactly what I needed.
 But it did me no good as a hand-wavy concept.
 What I needed was a to-do list like Wunderlist or Todoist, where each task could be designated as "Urgent" or "Important."
 This would help the app decide which tasks to focus attention on at what time.
 Basically, I needed a system to help me do this with my todo list:

 And so, in 2017, we set out to build a product that could use that idea to sort a todo list.